go-vela/community/proposals/2024/07-12_github-app.md

 ```

 One thing we'll have to consider is how GHA installations will be tracked.
 1. For repos already enabled in Vela, installing the GHA will trigger an installation addition event ([installation event documentation](https://docs.github.com/en/enterprise-server@3.13/webhooks/webhook-events-and-payloads#installation), [installation_repositories event documentation](https://docs.github.com/en/enterprise-server@3.13/webhooks/webhook-events-and-payloads#installation_repositories)).
-Upon this event, Vela server will search for the repos in the database and update its installation ID field.
+Upon this event, Vela server will search for the repo in the database and update its installation ID field.
 2. For repos not yet enabled in Vela but with the GHA installed, enabling the repo will prompt Vela server to retrieve the installation ID associated with the repo.
-This process requires [authenticating as a GHA](https://docs.github.com/en/enterprise-server@3.13/apps/creating-github-apps/authenticating-with-a-github-app/about-authentication-with-a-github-app) to access the [list of installations](https://docs.github.com/en/enterprise-server@3.13/rest/apps/installations?apiVersion=2022-11-28#list-repositories-accessible-to-the-app-installation) across accounts (orgs and users).
+This process requires [authenticating as a GHA](https://docs.github.com/en/enterprise-server@3.13/apps/creating-github-apps/authenticating-with-a-github-app/about-authentication-with-a-github-app) to access the list of installations across accounts (orgs and users).
 The installation ID will then be set when creating the repo in Vela.
 3. When a user removes the GHA from an organization, an installation removal event ([installation removal event documentation](https://docs.github.com/en/enterprise-server@3.13/webhooks/webhook-events-and-payloads?actionType=deleted#installation), [installation_repositories removal event documentation](https://docs.github.com/en/enterprise-server@3.13/webhooks/webhook-events-and-payloads?actionType=removed#installation_repositories)) will be triggered.
 Vela server will act on this event by searching the database for the repo and clearing its installation ID field.

 ```diff